moov-io/imagecashletter/README.md

 Yes please!
 Please review our [Contributing guide](CONTRIBUTING.md) and [Code of Conduct](CODE_OF_CONDUCT.md) to get started!

-This project uses [Go Modules](https://github.com/golang/go/wiki/Modules) and uses Go 1.14 or higher.
+This project uses [Go Modules](https://github.com/golang/go/wiki/Modules) and uses Go v1.14 or higher.
 See [Golang's install instructions](https://golang.org/doc/install) for help setting up Go.
 You can download the source code and we offer [tagged and released versions](https://github.com/moov-io/imagecashletter/releases/latest) as well.
 We highly recommend you use a tagged release for production.

+### Releasing

+To make a release of imagecashletter simply open a pull request with `CHANGELOG.md` and `version.go` updated with the next version number and details.
+You'll also need to push the tag (i.e. `git push origin v1.0.0`) to origin in order for CI to make the release.

+### Testing

+We maintain a comprehensive suite of unit tests and recommend table-driven testing when a particular function warrants several very similar test cases.
+To run all test files in the current directory, use `go test`.
+Current overall coverage can be found on [Codecov](https://app.codecov.io/gh/moov-io/imagecashletter/).

 ### Fuzzing

-We currently run fuzzing over ACH in the form of a [`moov/imagecashletterfuzz`](https://hub.docker.com/r/moov/imagecashletterfuzz) Docker image.
+We currently run fuzzing over ImageCashLetter in the form of a [`moov/imagecashletterfuzz`](https://hub.docker.com/r/moov/imagecashletterfuzz) Docker image.
 You can [read more](./test/fuzz-reader/README.md) or run the image and report crasher examples to [`security@moov.io`](mailto:security@moov.io).
 Thanks!

+## Related Projects
+As part of Moov's initiative to offer open source fintech infrastructure, we have a large collection of active projects you may find useful:

+- [Moov Watchman](https://github.com/moov-io/watchman) offers search functions over numerous trade sanction lists from the United States and European Union.

+- [Moov Fed](https://github.com/moov-io/fed) implements utility services for searching the United States Federal Reserve System such as ABA routing numbers, financial institution name lookup, and FedACH and Fedwire routing information.

+- [Moov Wire](https://github.com/moov-io/wire) implements an interface to write files for the Fedwire Funds Service, a real-time gross settlement funds transfer system operated by the United States Federal Reserve Banks.

+- [Moov ACH](https://github.com/moov-io/ach) provides ACH file generation and parsing, supporting all Standard Entry Codes for the primary method of money movement throughout the United States.

+- [Moov Metro 2](https://github.com/moov-io/metro2) provides a way to easily read, create, and validate Metro 2 format, which is used for consumer credit history reporting by the United States credit bureaus.

 ## License

-Apache License 2.0 See [LICENSE](LICENSE) for details.
+Apache License 2.0 - See [LICENSE](LICENSE) for details.